nzou-credisesame/credit-score-movement-poc/Project1/README.md

 - High increase group: Users who experienced 50-100 credit score increase

 ### Goal:
-Study the key difference between 2 groups and make recommendations to move Medium increase group to High increase group
+Study the key difference between the above two groups (in terms of their sign-up profiles and actions they took) and make recommendations to Medium increase group so that they can be moved to High increase group.